 Why this chapter matters for UPSC: Agriculture is arguably the most tested topic in GS3 — covering food security, MSP, crop patterns, Green Revolution, land reforms, agricultural distress, and farm income.
 This chapter provides the essential crop geography (which crop grows where and why) and farming type vocabulary.
 Both Prelims (crops and states) and Mains (agricultural reforms, farmer welfare, food security) draw heavily on this chapter.

-Contemporary hook: India became the world's largest rice exporter in 2022–23 (before imposing export restrictions in July 2023 to protect domestic prices).
-India is simultaneously the world's largest producer of milk, pulses, and jute; the second-largest producer of wheat and sugarcane.
-Yet 42% of Indian workforce is engaged in agriculture contributing only ~17% to GDP — the structural transformation challenge at the heart of India's development story.
+Contemporary hook: India was the world's largest rice exporter before imposing export restrictions in July 2023 to protect domestic prices; restrictions were lifted in October 2024 and India resumed its position as the world's dominant rice exporter with a projected record ~21.5 MMT shipped in the 2024-25 season.
+India is simultaneously the world's largest producer of milk, pulses, and jute; the second-largest producer of rice, wheat, and sugarcane.
+Yet 46.1% of Indian workforce is engaged in agriculture (PLFS 2023-24) contributing approximately 16% to GDP (Economic Survey 2024-25) — the structural transformation challenge at the heart of India's development story.

 PART 1 — Quick Reference Tables